 Nature conservation

 There is a wide variety of natural habitats within our landscape.
-The protection and enhancement of these habitats with their plant and animal species are guided by environmental legislation and through policies being developed in the new Local Plan.
+The protection and enhancement of these habitats with their plant and animal species are guided by environmental legislation and through policies contained in the Local Plan.

 SPAs are designated to protect rare and vulnerable bird populations and their habitats, in this case, Nightjar and Woodlark.